Fidelity (song): Charts

+Certifications

 In popular culture

-In 2009, the song was used with permission as accompaniment to the video, "Don't divorce us", released by the Courage Campaign against Proposition 8.
+In 2009, the song was used with permission as accompaniment to the video "Don't divorce us", released by the Courage Campaign against Proposition 8.
 The video was viewed over 500,000 times in a week.

-In the 2010 20th Century Fox film Love & Other Drugs, directed by Edward Zwick, the song can be heard as the film's credits are rolled.
+In the 2010 film Love & Other Drugs, the song can be heard as the film's credits are rolled.

-The song was also used in Veronica Mars, Brothers & Sisters, A Favorita, Grey's Anatomy, Secret Diary of a Call Girl, 27 Dresses, Love & Other Drugs, Las Vegas (TV series).
+The song was also used in Veronica Mars, Brothers & Sisters, A Favorita, Grey's Anatomy, Secret Diary of a Call Girl, 27 Dresses, and Las Vegas (TV series).